edgepointlearning/edgepointlearning.com/collections/_posts/2022-03-22-web3-metaverse-employee-training.md

 ---
-title:       "How to Recruit, Train, And Retain Employees During The Great Resignation"
+title:       "Web 3.0, the Metaverse, and Employee Training"
 permalink: /blog/web3-metaverse-employee-training/
-image: blog/2022-03-22-web3-metaverse-employee-training.jpg
+image: blog/2022-03-22-web3-metaverse-employee-training-a.jpeg
 meta:  Web 3.0 and the metaverse are coming.
 What do technologies like VR and augmented reality mean for your employee training program?
 author: { name: Corey Bleich }
 ---